secworks/sha256/README.md

 ## AXI4 interface ##

+**NOTE** This interface is currently being developed.
+Expect bugs.s this is still under development.

 There is now an AXI4 interface for the core contributed by [Sanjay A Menon](https://github.com/Sanjay-A-Menon).
 The interface wraps sha256_core, replacing sha256.v

-The interface provides a AXI4-Lite slave interface with added hash complete interrupt signal.
+The interface provides an AXI4-Lite slave interface with added hash complete interrupt signal.
 Chip select is implemented via axi_awprot signal.

 - src/interfaces/axi4/rtl - RTL source file for wrapped core
 - src/interfaces/axi4/tb  - Testbench for the wrapped core

-(**NOTE** - You can expect bugs as this is still under development)

 ## ASIC-results ##